-Architecture of Necessity encourages discussions about the fundamental values of architecture.
-A humble questioning of the living and consumption patterns that emerged over the past century, which cut right across many traditional political boundaries.
+The Architecture of Necessity encourages dialogues about the basic values of architecture.
+A humble questioning of the living and consumption patterns that developed during the last century, which intersects many traditional political barriers.